-Transmission Case Bolts: 20 ft-Ibs (27 Nm)
+Transmission Case Bolts: 20 ft-lbs (27 Nm)

-27. Install new seals into the transmission case halves.
+- 25. Install new seals into the transmission case halves. - The snorkel shaft seal (3), should be pressed in until it seats against the housing counter-bore.

-- The snorkel shaft seal (F), should be pressed in until it seats against the housing counter-bore. - The input shaft seal (G), should be pressed in until it seats flush with the housing. - The rear output shaft seals (H), can be installed using a standard bushing installation tool.
-Seals should be installed just past the case lead-in chamfer (.070" or 1.8 mm from outer face of bore).

-28. Thoroughly clean the shift shaft housing.
-Be sure the transmission is in High gear prior to reassembly.

-- 29. Install the sector gear (16T) onto the shift drum shaft.
+- The input shaft seal (39), should be pressed in until it seats flush with the housing. - The rear output shaft seals 35, can be installed using a standard bushing installation tool.
+Seals should be installed just past the case lead-in chamfer (0.070" or 1.8 mm from outer face of bore). - 26.
+Thoroughly clean the shift shaft housing. - 27.
+Install the sector gear (16T) onto the shift drum shaft.
 Install the shift shaft assembly and sector gear (11T) into the bushing pocket on the left side.
-Align the timing marks on the gears as shown. - Timing Marks High Gear Shown
+Align the timing marks on the gears as shown.